 This really sheds light on the question:

-But the fact is that most poor people are very hardworking and make much better decisions than you would expect given half the chance, as we'll see in a moment.
+But the fact is that most poor people are very hard working and make much better decisions than you would expect given half the chance, as we'll see in a moment.
 They just simply can't play the lottery because they're out of money.
 They have no inheritance.
-And in many cases, they have difficulty accessing what safety nets are available.
+In many cases, they have difficulty accessing what safety nets are available.

 As machinery replaces labor, more and more wealth is tied up in capital rather than labor.
 Yet we still tax labor far more than capital, don't we?
 This is bad policy!
 This accelerates the concentration of wealth and reduces the number of people who can participate in the economy.